naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the IT technician become a detective?
-He wanted to solve the case of the missing files!
+What did the janitor say when he jumped out of the closet?
+Supplies!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)